Entries linking to sunburn

 All these are from Proto-Germanic *brennanan (causative *brannjanan),source also of Middle Dutch bernen, Dutch branden, Old High German brinnan, German brennen, Gothic -brannjan "to set on fire;" but the ultimate etymology is uncertain.
 Related: Burned/burnt (see -ed); burning.

 Figurative use (of passions, battle, etc.) was in Old English.
-Meaning "be hot, radiate heat" is from late 13c.
-Meaning "produce a burning sensation, sting" is from late 14c.
-Meaning "cheat, swindle, victimize" is first attested 1650s.
+The meaning "be hot, radiate heat" is from late 13c.
+The meaning "produce a burning sensation, sting" is from late 14c.
+The sense of "cheat, swindle, victimize" is attested from 1650s.
 In late 18c, slang, burned meant "infected with venereal disease."